Province of Quebec (1763–1791): Counsellors to the governor

 The Province of Quebec did not have an elected legislature and was ruled directly by the governor with advice from counsellors.
 A council responsible to advise the governor (then James Murray) on all affairs of state was created in 1764.
-In 1774, the Quebec Act created a Council for the Affairs of the Province of Quebec to advise the governor on legislative affairs.
+The Quebec Act 1774 created a Council for the Affairs of the Province of Quebec to advise the governor on legislative affairs.
 The Legislative Council served as an advisory council to the governor until a legislative assembly was established after 1791.

 The individuals James Murray called into the council from 1764 to 1766:

 List of councillors under Carleton from 1766 to 1774:

 Geography

 Around 1763 to 1764, the province was divided into two judicial districts: